Maschgenkamm trail 466

 Description

-The outdoor fitness trails in the Heidiland holiday region comprise more than 30 uniformly signposted running paths from a total of 10 stations and thus form one of the largest open-air fitness parks in the Alpine region.
+The Outdoor Fitness Trails in the Heidiland holiday region comprise more than 30 uniformly signposted running routes from a total of 10 stations, making it one of the largest open-air fitness parks in the Alpine region.
 The Maschgenkamm Trail is one of five running trails around the Flumserberg station.

 Geheimtipp